sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 === Sequence variables

-Sequence variables are shared among all the theLanguage programs of a given sequence (the sequence in which they are declared).
+Sequence variables are shared among all the theLanguage programs of a given line (the line in which they are declared).
 They cannot be seen by programs associated to steps from other sequences.

 === Step variables